-The results of our study indicate that the recovery of communication records from physical memory is a viable path for uncovering otherwise ephemeral evidence.
-We were able to retrieve high-level data from some of the most popular web-applications used today, which motivates the need to develop specialized tools to recover evidence for the unfolding of digital investigation cases.
-In particular, given the heterogeneity of data structures found in memory, digital investigators would be burdened with the task to build and maintain a wealth of pattern matching expressions so as to be able to automatically extract available evidence from memory dumps.
+The outcomes of our study indicate that the recovery of communication records from physical memory is a viable path for uncovering otherwise ephemeral evidence.
+We were able to retrieve high-level data from some of the most popular messaging applications used today, which motivates the need to develop specialized tools to recover evidence for the unfolding of digital investigation cases.
+Unfortunately, the heterogeneity of data structures found in memory significantly increases the burden of digital investigators with the task of building and maintaining a wealth of pattern matching expressions to automatically extract available evidence from memory dumps.